 A book says that many years ago the Jews were slaves in Egypt.
 The book we are reading tonight is a translation of a Haggadah prepared by the Ktav Publishing House in New York City in 1949.
 That book is a translation of the story of the Exodus in the Bible, a written version of an oral text about Jew-persecution and Jew-flight.
-This translation is an attempt to reassemble fragments handed down through history into something that we can relate to and try to understand.
+This translation is an attempt to retell this story as something that we can relate to and try to understand.

 A book says that many years ago the Jews were slaves in Egypt.
 Like roughly half of the rituals in the Jewish tradition, Passover celebrates our survival.
 As the ritual begins we imagine ourselves as slaves, and through the recitation of the story we are liberated.
-To facilitate our metaphorical liberation we get drunk, kick back and recline.
-And the world starts to spin and we ask ourselves, is this working?
-Are we liberated yet?
-Who can we ask?
-Can we trust the answer?
+To facilitate our metaphorical liberation we get drunk, kick back, recline, and give ourselves sloppy pats on the back just for telling a story together.

-This Seder has always been a struggle to create belief within the commodified, homogenized world that we live in.
-Is this kind of struggle the privilege of those who are able to take their own freedom for granted?
-If the freedom we celebrate at the end of this ritual is grounded in oppression, how can we claim to be free at all?
+This particular Seder has always been a struggle to create belief within the commodified, homogenized world that we live in.
+That's a struggle that assumes a huge amount of privilege.
+If the freedom we celebrate at the end of this ritual is grounded in oppression, how can we claim to be free at all, as the word grows darker, and wealth and systems of oppression become more concentrated, and as the effects of climate change grow closer and closer?
 As a wise man once wrote, "The great oppressor?
 Now it's me and you.
 It's no longer punk to be a Jew."
 We begin to recite our story of the Jews when the youngest person sitting at the table asks four questions.